2021 in ONE Championship: Background

+For the first time of this organization's history, this event was featured all-female event on a fight card.

-ONE Women’s Strawweight World Champion Xiong Jing Nan returned to the ring to defend her belt for the fifth time as faced Michelle Nicolini May 28.
+ONE Women's Strawweight World Champion Xiong Jing Nan returned to the ring to defend her belt for the fifth time as faced Michelle Nicolini May 28.
 The fight was the headliner of an all-women card.
 After her loss to Bi Nguyen at ONE Championship: Dangal, Ritu Phogat was removed from the Women's Atomweight Grand Prix.
 She was later reinstated in the Atomweight Grand Prix.
 Initially, Julie Mezabarba took Phogat's place before the latter was reinstated to the Grand Prix.
 Meksen was rescheduled to face Cristina Morales.

 The event will feature the complete opening round of the Women's Atomweight Grand Prix.

 Jackie Buntan was scheduled to face Daniela Lopez in a strawweight muay thai bout.

 An atomweight bout between Mei Yamaguchi and Julie Mezabarba was scheduled as the opening fight of the card, as well as the World Grand Prix alternate bout.